Pain and grief and shock explode from the pages of Lamentations. The unthinkable has happened: Jerusalem has fallen.

 The invading army were all men.

-Yet, somehow, it's the woman in the story who conveniently gets blamed for the sinful choices and actions of all these male leaders.
+Yet somehow it’s the woman in the story, Daughter Zion, who conveniently gets blamed for the sinful choices and actions of these male leaders.